 Most of the quality characteristics you described are of the pass-fail variety which implies Z1.4 would be appropriate.

 I strongly recommend that you take a course and/or read a book on statistical process control or acceptance sampling before attempting this.
-There are many potential gotchas that can lead to erroneous analysis and therefore decision making.
-ASQ offers some that are quite good.
-A comprehensive book would be:

 US Liaison to TC 69/WG3